TranPhucVinh/Raspberry-Pi-GNU/Kernel/Build Raspbian from scratch/Networking/Internet communication.md

 0.0.0.0         192.168.1.1     0.0.0.0         UG    0      0        0 eth0
 192.168.1.0     0.0.0.0         255.255.255.0   U     0      0        0 eth0
 ```
 Now we're able to ping public IP address.
-E.g, we can ping to the IP address ``142.251.220.14`` of google.com but we can't still ping direcyly to the URL ``google.com``.
+E.g, we can ping to the IP address ``142.251.220.14`` of google.com but we can't still ping directly to the URL ``google.com``.
 That happens as we haven't had the DNS config on the Busybox